grafana/metrictank/docs/docker.md

 ## extra docker stacks

-You may have already followed [our docker quickstart guide](https://github.com/grafana/metrictank/blob/master/docs/quick-start-docker.md) but in fact, the metrictank repository contains a variety of docker stacks for different purposes.
+You may have already followed [our docker quickstart guide](https://github.com/grafana/metrictank/blob/master/docs/quick-start-docker.md) but in fact, the Grafana Metrictank repository contains a variety of docker stacks for different purposes.

 They can be started by cd'ing into their directory and running `docker-compose up --force-recreate -V`